rhassan19996/CodePathiOSFinalProject/README.md

    * User should be able to create an account
    * User must be able to have a diet emphasis(i.e 'weight loss', 'vegeterian')
 * Stream:
-   * User should be able to see a list of recommended meals given their diet emphasis.
+   * User should be able to see a list of meals given their diet emphasis.
 * Recommended Next Meal Screen
-   * User should be able to see a "Recommended Next Meal" where the user can see their recommended meal depending on different variables (i.e "Current time of day", "Current ")
+   * User should be able to see a "Recommended Next Meal" where the user can see their recommended meal depending on different variables (i.e "Current time of day", "")
    * Geo-features could be added to the application and meal grociery lists could be created and viewed at a grocery near you or on campus.(Optional)
 * Detail:
    * User should be able to see a meal detail screen per meal item.